Wentworth Falls Loop

 Gradient

-350m of this walk has short steep hills and another 110m has gentle hills with occasional steps.
-The remaining (90m) is very steep.
+1.4km of this walk has short steep hills and another 510m has gentle hills with occasional steps.
+The remaining (140m) is flat with no steps.

 Quality of track

-Around 500m of this walk follows a clear and well formed track or trail, whilst the remaining 55m follows a smooth and hardened path.
+1.4km of this walk follows a clear and well formed track or trail and another 440m follows a formed track, with some branches and other obstacles.
+The remaining (140m) follows a smooth and hardened path.

 Signs